wwang1370/spfa/README.md

 ## Example

-Various examples and worked help files have been compiled using the knitr package to generate HTML output, and are available on the package help file.
+Various examples and help files have been compiled using the knitr package to generate HTML output, and are available on the package help file.
 User contributions are welcome!

 ``` r
 library(spfa)